 Yes, Circadian Rhythm is the name of a band that has absolutely nothing to do with sleep.
-But, it is also the term coined in 1959 for our body’s internal 24 hour clock.
-Circadian rhythm is the cycles of alertness and drowsiness we experience throughout the day and night.
+But, it is also the term coined in 1959 for our body’s internal clock.
+Circadian rhythm is the cycle of alertness and drowsiness we experience throughout the day and night.

 Have you noticed that you tend to be sleepy during certain daytime hours?
 For me that is usually around 3:00 – 4:00 PM.
 This is the time of day that I am usually searching desperately for a coffee just to function somewhat normally.